Not sure how the VCE scaling report affects your study scores and ATAR?

 What do I enjoy?

-This should be the most obvious: VCE is arduous, choosing a subject that you are passionate about will improve your motivation and hopefully allows you to even enjoy your VCE.
+This should be the most obvious: VCE is arduous, and choosing a subject that you are passionate about will improve your motivation and hopefully allow you to even enjoy your VCE.

 Since you’ll probably be doing 5 Unit 3 and 4 sequences, make sure to choose at least one subject purely out of passion, as the 5th subject contributes significantly less to your overall ATAR.